 - Identify ways to reduce costs and thus increase profits.

 These questions are examples of different types of data analysis.
 You can include them in your post-event surveys aimed at your customers:

 - Qualitative research analysis focuses on opinions, attitudes, and beliefs.

 - Questions start with: Why?
 How?

-Example of qualitative data analysis: Panels where a discussion is held, and consumers are interviewed about what they like or dislike about the place.
+Example of qualitative data research analysis: Panels where a discussion is held, and consumers are interviewed about what they like or dislike about the place.

 - Quantitative research analysis focuses on complex data and information that can be counted.

 - Data is collected by asking questions like: How many?
 Who?
 How often?
 Where?

-Example of quantitative data analysis: Surveys focused on measuring sales, trends, reports, or perceptions.
+Example of quantitative research analysis: Surveys focused on measuring sales, trends, reports, or perceptions.